brodystewart-git/Food-Review-Data-Management-System/README.md

  * Date fields should be exactly as shown.

 This repository includes the source code and a text file to test it with.
+To use this application, please download all java/src files and make sure to run through the Application.java program in IntelliJ.